-1. If the DRAUTO configuration parameter on srv_B (the original secondary database server) was set to θ, then you must convert the server to the primary server by running the onmode -d make primary command.

-If DRAUTO = 1 (RETAIN_TYPE), then convert the server to the primary server by running the onmode -d make primary command.

-If DRAUTO = 2 (REVERSE_TYPE), the secondary database server becomes a primary database server as soon as the connection ends when the old primary server fails.

-- 2. Restore srv_A (the primary database server) from the last dbspace backup. - 3.
+- 1. The DRAUTO configuration parameter on srv_B affects what you do next - If it is set to 0, then you must convert the server to the primary server by running the onmode -d make primary command. - If it is set to 1, then convert the server to the primary server by running the onmode -d make primary command. - If it is set to 2, the secondary database server becomes a primary database server as soon as the connection ends when the old primary server fails. - 2.
+Restore srv_A (the primary database server) from the last dbspace backup. - 3.
 Use the onmode -d command to set srv_A to an HDR secondary database server and to start HDR.